 The actual number of color values used by a document does not, in general, exactly match the number that can be handled by a recipient.
-To achieve a feature match, at least one must be declared as an inequality.
+To achieve a feature match, at least one must be declared as an inequality (i.e. not both as equalities).